afunnydev/tinysociety/content/articles/2018-11-10-incredible-tiny-home-with-3-sleeping-spaces.md

 <span class="figcaption">Elevator bed with the cozy couch-bed underneath.</span>

 The cost of this tiny home is $75000.
-For more information, contact the builder [here.](http://sunbeartinyhomes.com/)
+Prices may vary over time; contact the builder [here](http://sunbeartinyhomes.com/) for more information.

 All images are from [Sun Bear Tiny Homes.](http://sunbeartinyhomes.com/)